ben-lerch/HGAP-3.0/README.md

 * __FALCON__
   * FALCON takes as input a set of subreads and produces a draft assembly as output.
 * __Polishing__
   * Polishing takes as input a set of subreads and the draft assembly produced by FALCON and produces a polished assembly.
 Polishing is in fact the same pipeline as Resequencing.
-It proceeds by aligning the subreads to the draft assembly with PBAlign, and then building a consensus sequence using variantCaller.
+It proceeds by aligning the subreads to the draft assembly with PBAlign, and then building a consensus sequence (the polished assembly) using variantCaller.
 The details of the Resequencing pipeline have been described [here](https://github.com/ben-lerch/Resequencing-3.0/blob/master/README.md).

 * Raw sub-reads overlapping for error correction
 * Pre-assembly and error correction